PixelwolfHQ/android-wolfpack/README.md

 # Wolfpack :wolf: :wolf: :wolf:

+**Wolfpack** is a ListAdapter abstraction, being:

 - Kotlin-first
 - ViewBinding-first
 - Boiler Plate-free
 - Easy-to-use DSL

-Tired of implementing the same bloated code of the **RecyclerView Adapters** and **ViewHolders** over and over for each time we need to handle a list in Android, we decided to create this library which omits the manual creation of these components.
+Tired of implementing the same bloated code of the **RecyclerView Adapters** and **ViewHolders** over and over for each time we need to handle a list in Android, we have decided to create this library which omits the manual creation of these components.

-**Wolfpack** follows the good practices of Android and development and uses the latest dependencies.

 ##### **Alert:** At the moment it is not possible to use Layout Resources instead of ViewBinding. [@ibrahimyilmaz](https://github.com/ibrahimyilmaz) has a solution named [Kiel](https://github.com/ibrahimyilmaz/kiel) that uses them.